-- notify the student's parents; - notify the police department; - instruct the student to remain in a specific area under supervision (in the case of students not admitted); - assist the police in determining reasonable suspicion (in the case of students already in attendance); - report the incident to the principal or his/her designee for further disciplinary action on the next school day.
+- notify the student's parents; - notify the police department; - instruct the student to remain in a specific area under supervision (in the case of students not admitted); - assist the police in determining reasonable suspicion (in the case of students already in attendance); - report the incident to school administration or their designee for further disciplinary action on the next school day.

 Chaperones have complete authority to halt dances if they fail to gain the full cooperation of students or musicians.
 Musicians/DJ's must comply with instructions, including regulation of noise levels and number of guests.
-Musicians/DJ's that do not comply will be reported to the principal or his/her designee.
+Musicians/DJ's that do not comply will be reported to school administration or their designee.